Sargon of Akkad: Family

-The name of Sargon's main wife, Queen Tashlultum, and those of a number of his children are known to us.
+The name of Sargon's main wife, Queen Tashlultum, those of a number of his children, and of a likely brother, called Ūbil-Aštar or Ubil-Eshtar, are known to us.
 His daughter Enheduanna was a high priestess of the moon God in Ur who composed ritual hymns.
 Many of her works, including her Exaltation of Inanna, were in use for centuries thereafter.
 Sargon was succeeded by his son Rimush; after Rimush's death another son, Manishtushu, became king.
 Manishtushu would be succeeded by his own son, Naram-Sin.
 Two other sons, Shu-Enlil (Ibarum) and Ilaba'is-takal (Abaish-Takal), are known.

 Sargon of Akkad is sometimes identified as the first person in recorded history to rule over an empire (in the sense of the central government of a multi-ethnic territory), although earlier Sumerian rulers such as Lugal-zage-si might have a similar claim.
 His rule also heralds the history of Semitic empires in the Ancient Near East, which, following the Neo-Sumerian interruption (21st/20th centuries BC), lasted for close to fifteen centuries until the Achaemenid conquest following the 539 BC Battle of Opis.

 Sargon was regarded as a model by Mesopotamian kings for some two millennia after his death.
 The Assyrian and Babylonian kings who based their empires in Mesopotamia saw themselves as the heirs of Sargon's empire.

 Sargon may indeed have introduced the notion of "empire" as understood in the later Assyrian period; the Neo-Assyrian Sargon Text, written in the first person, has Sargon challenging later rulers to "govern the black-headed people" (i.e. the indigenous population of Mesopotamia) as he did.
 An important source for "Sargonic heroes" in oral tradition in the later Bronze Age is a Middle Hittite (15th century BC) record of a Hurro-Hittite song, which calls upon Sargon and his immediate successors as "deified kings" (^{d}šarrena).

 Neo-Babylonian king Nabonidus showed great interest in the history of the Sargonid dynasty and even conducted excavations of Sargon's palaces and those of his successors.